-55. Principals Group has been appointed as the consultants to lead the Southland Story project development.
-To date this has involved carrying out workshops in Te Anau, Riverton, Gore and Invercargill that had over 150 people attend, interviewing key stakeholders and carrying out a wider survey so that as many voices as possible are given the opportunity to contribute to the story development.
+52. Principals Group has been appointed as the consultants to lead the Southland Story project development.
+To date this has involved carrying out workshops in Te Anau, Riverton, Gore and Invercargill, interviewing key stakeholders and carrying out a wider survey so that as many voices as possible are given the opportunity to contribute to the story development.